mohamedawnallah/generalize-rust-teos-to-support-different-SQL-engines-competence-test/README.md

 ```
 Compile rust-teos and run the tower
 ```
-The both images after compiling rust-teos and running the tower could be found respectively using the following links [compiling-rust-teos](assets/compiling-rust-teos), [running-the-tower](assets/running-the-tower).
+The Process of compiling rust-teos and running the watchtower showing as in the following images:

 Compiling and Installing Rust Teos <br>
 ![compiling-rust-teos](assets/compiling-rust-teos.png)